lua-rocks/luapi/README.md

 **License**:
 MIT license (mit-license.org)

+**Warning**:
+This module will use 'Love2D' for the filesystem if you are using that framework;
+Otherwise the basic Lua file-io will be used for ead/write, and system calls for file scanning.
+In this case, you must provide an absolute path to the input source code, and the output folder must already exist (please create yourself in code or manually).
+For the Love2D option everything will be handled automatically.

 **Sample**:
 Output is in markdown

     This document was created with this module, view the source file to see example input And see the raw readme.md for example output

 **Example**:
 Generate all documentation from the root directory

     local scriptum = require("scriptum")
     scriptum.start()

 **Example**:
 Create an optional header vignette with a comment block.